Tag: Pennsylvania

 Woman: Craigslist Ad Leads To Inappropriate Interview:

-This is a new one on me since people who place employment ads with craigslist have to actually pay for the ad.
+This is a new one to me, since people who place employment ads on craigslist have to actually pay for the ad.
 I guess you can’t even trust employment ads on the internet’s hive of scum and villainy.

 PHILADELPHIA — A Conshohocken woman said she was just looking for work when an online ad on Craigslist caught her eye.